26 Metaprogramming

 #> mean(body_mass_g)

 It works, but bquote() is less common in practice and does not support splicing.
-All of this, !!, bquote(), and expr(), solves the same problem that Lisp macros have solved since the 1960s: how to write code that writes code, safely.
-When Wickham designed tidy evaluation, he was adapting that lineage for R.
+All of these tools, !!, bquote(), expr(), solve the same problem that Lisp macros have addressed since the 1960s: how to write code that writes code, safely, without collapsing into string manipulation.
+When Wickham designed tidy evaluation, he was adapting that lineage for R, and the result is that you can generate expressions with the same structural guarantees that quote() gives you by hand.

 Exercises